Khaos Studios

 useful software.

 A small team building Mac, Windows, and iOS apps we wanted to exist.
-So far: an audio visualizer, a calendar of your remaining weeks, an honest disk visualizer for the Mac, and one more in development.
+So far: an audio visualizer, a calendar of your remaining weeks, an honest disk visualizer for the Mac, and two more in development.

 Small team.